lakshmaji/crostarter/README.md

   - [ ] redis as cache layer
     - [ ] for categories
     - [ ] for projects
+  - [ ] trending projects (would be from redis)
+    - [ ] visitors attracted and funds raised in last 2 weeks or month
   - [ ] soft delete
   - [ ] services for retrieving data
   - [ ] Use SASS variable, mixins